-Student activity funds (under the control of the Dean of Student Services) shall be collected, receipted, and deposited to the district's business office on a daily basis.
+Student activity funds (under the control of the Principal) shall be collected, receipted, and deposited to the district's business office on a daily basis.
 Refer to cash/check handling procedures.
-All monies collected should be receipted in a receipt book [bound and prenumbered receipts] and on the Student Activity Deposit Report (Appendix A-1)
+All monies collected should be receipted in a receipt book [bound and pre-numbered receipts] and on the Student Activity Deposit Report (Appendix A-1)